 Required of all Secondary Education majors and elementary education majors seeking a middle school endorsement.
 Students will gain understanding and experiences in reading in the content areas, developmental reading skills in adolescents, writing and grammar across the curriculum and adolescent literature.
 Learning will specifically address the literacy needs of and strategies for, adolescent learners.
 Students will learn to apply this learning in a teaching environment.
-This course is offered each fall semester.
+This course is offered each spring semester.
 Prerequisite: Admission to major.
-Corequisites: EDUC 360, EDUC 361, EDUC 363.
+Corequisites: EDUC 351, EDUC 361, EDUC 368.

-EDUC 363 CLINICAL EXPERIENCE IN THE MIDDLE LEVEL
+EDUC 363 CLINICAL EXPERIENCE IN THE MIDDLE SCHOOL

 Required of all Secondary Education majors and elementary education majors seeking a middle school endorsement.
 Students will develop specific teaching strategies and management skills through clinical teaching experiences particularly related to the teaching of adolescent learners.
-Analysis and evaluation of teaching performance by students, peers and instructor are experienced through an intensive clinical experience.
+Analysis and evaluation of at least 30 hours of teaching performance by students, peers and instructor are experienced through an intensive clinical experience.
 This course is offered each fall semester.
 Prerequisite: Admission to major.
-Co-requisites: EDUC 360, EDUC 361, EDUC 362.
+Co-requisites: EDUC 360 EDUC 361.